Tag Archives: Naomi Shihab Nye

 I have been reading a lot of poems lately.
 I want to say I’ve browsed through volumes large and small, collections by various poets….but I think a different word would be more honest, something like rummaged or skipped, or plowed.
 It doesn’t seem very respectful of the poets’ work, or quite civilized — until I find a poem to sink into, and then I am calmed and fed.

 This morning I am sitting in the garden, listening to the fountain gurgle nearby.
 Also to the vague rock music coming through the walls of one neighbor’s house, and a saw sound buzzing over from another neighbor.
-After I finished breakfast I copied a couple of poems by Naomi Shihab Nye into my notebook, but this one I wanted to put up here instead, as it reminded me of that wonderful minute that I was given yesterday.
+After I finished breakfast I copied a couple of poems by Naomi Shihab Nye into my notebook, but this one I wanted to put up here instead, as it reminded me of that wonderful minute that I received.
+[Eight years ago — and such events as continue to happen remain mostly indescribable.]

 So Much Happiness